peterkwan/Udacity-Android-Capstone/README.md

 For example, you may run `gradlew installRelease` in the project root directory to generate and install a release build to the connected Android device.

 ## Notes to the Testers
-Due to the small dataset in the server database, this application may requires an emulator to mock locations and test the shopping cart functionality.
+Due to the small dataset in the server database, this application may require an emulator to mock locations and test the shopping cart functionality.
 The dataset can be found [here](https://goo.gl/ibGPns).

 ## License
 This project does not have any license yet.